 - If they select Australian Citizen, they are required to prove their citizenship (using their passport, birth certificate, citizenship certificate as the only acceptable identification for this purpose).

-- If they select ‘non-Australian’, they are to provide DOB, Passport #, Country of Issue, and full name on passport.
+- If they select ‘non-Australian’, they are to provide DOB, Passport #, Country of Issue, and full name on the passport.

 - This information is packaged up and available for viewing and seamlessly submitting to the Department’s VEVO database.